NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 - New Surgery (short)
 - The Health Centre, Knaresborough Road (medium)
-- Church Avenue and Park Grove Medical Group Surgery (long)'
+- Church Avenue and Park Grove Medical Group Surgery (long) ' classes='nhsuk-u-margin-top-2'
   %}

 Follow these rules for your example data: